openziti-test-kitchen/ziti-caddy/sample/README.md

 > ziti egde quicktart
 > ```

-# Setup
+## Setup

-Run [`ziti-init.sh`](./ziti-init.sh) script.
+Run [`bash ./ziti-init.sh`](./ziti-init.sh) script.
 It creates the following:
 - `caddy-service` - OpenZiti service
 - `caddy-host` - identity to host the service
 - `caddy-client` - identity to access the service along with all necessary policies

-# Run Caddy server on overlay network
+## Run Caddy server on the overlay network

-In this first exercise we are going to run zitified Caddy Server in the dark mode:
+In this first exercise, we are going to run zitified Caddy Server in the dark mode:
 - no open/listening ports
 - service is only available on the OpenZiti overlay network

 [Caddyfile.server](Caddyfile.server) is configured to use `caddy-host.json` identity and to bind to `caddy-service`.
-It serves up the content of the file system to client on the overlay network.
+It serves up the content of the file system to the client on the overlay network.

 ```shell
 $ cd sample